Julius Platzmann: Legacy

 Julius Platzmann lived a quiet and withdrawn life, devoting himself solely to the serious study of linguistics, making the rare treasures of linguistics available to the public through reprints, and collecting documents of human speech in all its diversity.

-Despite his harsh critique of Platzmann's comparative efforts cited above, Weigel (1903) also quotes Daniel Brinton's very high praise for Platzmann's work on facsimiles:
+Despite his harsh critique of Platzmann's comparative efforts cited above, Daniel Brinton gave very high praise for Platzmann's work on facsimiles:

 By his beautiful and faithful republications of old authors he has, perhaps, done more than any other living man to aid these studies.